-The Veterans Support Team brings together resources to support students who are active duty service members, veterans, reservists, guards members, and family members in using their VA benefits.
-This includes not only benefits advising, but also helping to cultivate a college culture that is welcoming to service members.
+The veterans support team brings together resources for students who are active duty service members, veterans, reservists, guard members, and family members who intend to use their Veterans Affairs benefits.
+This includes not only benefits advising, but also helping to cultivate a college culture that is inclusive and welcoming to service members.

-- Apply for VA benefits using the Veterans Online Application.
-Please visit www.vets.gov/education/apply for instructions.
+- Apply for VA benefits using the veteran’s online application.

-- The VA will review your application.
-If eligible for education benefits, the VA will mail a Certificate of Eligibility Letter directly to you.
+The VA will review your application.
+If eligible for education benefits, the VA will mail a certificate of eligibility letter to you.

-Note: If you have used VA education benefits previously at another university, you must complete the VA 22-1995 Form (Change of Program or Place of Training) through www.vets.gov/education/apply.
+If you have used VA education benefits previously at another university, you must complete the VA 22-1995 Form (Change of program or place of training) through www.vets.gov/education/apply.

-Note: Students utilizing VA education benefits must let their School Certifying Official know immediately of any change in their enrollment status or program that might affect the amount of their payment from the VA.
+Students utilizing VA education benefits must let their school certifying official know immediately of any change in their enrollment status or program that might affect the amount of their payment from the VA.
 If the student fails to do so, the VA will seek reimbursement from the student for any overpayment.

 Carey student veteran network

 The Carey Student Veteran Network is a student-led group that provides military and veteran students at Carey opportunities for networking, career development, transitional assistance, adventure trips, and service opportunities.

 The student veteran network collaborates with various community and educational organizations in Baltimore and the Washington, D.C., area including FourBlock, 6th Branch, the Mission Continues, and Team River Runner.

 Learn more about upcoming Student Veteran Network events.